NoahGruenert/Memory-Wizard/README.md

 # Memory-Wizard

-This reposiroty contains the SB3 file (Scratch code) for my Wizard Memory game.
+This repository contains the SB3 file (Scratch code) for my Wizard Memory game.
 Please go play the game at the following URL:

 https://scratch.mit.edu/projects/1047070106